monome/docs/norns/help.md

 ### extending storage

-#### stock norns
+#### standard norns

-Many of the original stock norns came equipped with a CM3 (Compute Module 3) which has 4gb of storage.
+Many of the original standard norns came equipped with a CM3 (Compute Module 3) which has 4gb of storage.
 This can be replaced with a CM3+ (Compute Module 3+) for up to 32gb of storage.
 Just search `raspberry pi cm3+ 32gb` to find a retailer.

 There is no soldering needed, but you will have to disassemble your norns a bit.
 Please follow this tutorial video: